 ITEM 6 MARKET FOR SECURITIES

 TRADING PRICE AND VOLUME

-The common shares of the Company trade on the Exchange and on First North at NASDAQ OMX-Stockholm ("First North") under the trading symbol "AOI".
+The common shares of the Company trade on the TSX-V and on First North under the trading symbol "AOI".
 The common shares of the Company commenced trading on First North on September 30, 2010.